 - Did you avoid repetition across your essays to better show your many dimensions?

 - One of the best ways to get tossed from the competition early is to exceed the word or character count limits.
 Check each revised version carefully!

 - Important!
-If you are not filling at least 2/3 of the available word count, you are missing the chance to leave a strong impression.
+If you are not filling in most of the available word count, you are missing the chance to leave a strong impression.

 Keep it tight!

 - Make sure you have written economically.